-Maria Mitchell hailed from Nantucket, Massachusetts and was born on the first of August 1818 and died at the age of 70 on June 28, 1889.
-She is a distant relative of Benjamin Franklin.
-Because both her parents who were William Mitchell as well as Lydia Coleman Mitchell were under the Quaker faith, she had received education and equal rights as what was given to men during that time.
-This was considered as an unusual setup during those days, but because of one of the tenets in the religion of the Quakers, she received equal intellectual treatment which was one of the reasons for her fostered love of science.
+Maria Mitchell hailed from Nantucket, Massachusetts, USA and was born on the first of August 1818.
+She was the third child and second daughter of ten children.
+She was a distant relative of Benjamin Franklin.
+Her parents, William Mitchell and Lydia Coleman Mitchell were of the Quaker faith and she received a good education.
+Thanks to one of the tenets in the religion of the Quakers, she received equal intellectual treatment with her brothers.
+This was one of the reasons for her fostered love of science.

 When the school founded by her father closed, she then attended Cyrus Peirce’s school for young ladies.
-Before opening her very own school in 1853, she worked as a teaching assistant for Cyrus Peirce himself.
-A year after her own school was opened, she was then offered the job of being Nantucket Atheneum’s first librarian, and she worked there for 18 years.
+She later worked as a teaching assistant for Cyrus Peirce himself before opening her very own school in 1835.
+A year after her own school was opened, she was then offered the position of being Nantucket Atheneum’s first librarian, and she worked there for 20 years.

 Career in Astronomy and the Discover of the Comet

-It was on the first of October, 1847 when she discovered the comet named after her.
-During those years, then king of Denmark, King Frederick VII gave gold medals for anyone who had telescopic comet discoveries.
+On the first of October, 1847 she discovered the comet named after her, while star gazing with her telescope on the roof of her father’s business premises.
+During those years, the king of Denmark, King Frederick VII gave gold medals for anyone who had telescopic comet discoveries.
 The medal was awarded to the first discoverer of the comet only, and not to anyone else who subsequently discovers the same celestial phenomenon.
 In astronomy’s history, Maria Mitchell is the second woman to discover a comet next only to Caroline Herschel.
 After her discovery of “Miss Mitchell’s Comet,” she gained popularity worldwide and was recognized for her contribution to astronomy.
-Today, the designation of this comet is C/1847 T1.
+Today, the official designation of this comet is C/1847 T1.

-Two of Maria Mitchell’s favorite planets were Jupiter and Saturn and during her years in Vassar College, she went on with her research about the surface of these planets and also photographed the stars.
+Two of Maria Mitchell’s favorite planets were Jupiter and Saturn and during her years in Vassar College, she continued with her research about the surface of these planets and also photographed the stars.
 The apparatus she used to photograph both the sun and the stars was her own, and she preserved plates of these photographs in one of the observatory’s closets.
-Her works, along with those of her students were published in the Silliman’s Journal which was one of the top scientific journals those times established by Benjamin Silliman in 1818 at Yale, and also had their works published at Poughkeepsie or Nantucket papers.
+Her works, along with those of her students were published in the Silliman’s Journal, a top scientific journal of those times, established by Benjamin Silliman in 1818 at Yale.

 Maria Mitchell’s Latter Years and Legacy